Same-sex marriage in Sweden: Registered partnerships

 Registered partnerships (registrerat partnerskap, /sv/) were legalised in Sweden in 1995.
-A law to this effect was approved by the Swedish Parliament in June 1994 by a vote of 171–141, promulgated on 23 June, (Note: Since 1975, bills no longer require royal assent for promulgation.
+A law to this effect was approved by the Swedish Parliament in June 1994 by a vote of 171–141, promulgated on 23 June, (Note: Since 1975, bills no longer require royal assent (kunglig sanktion) for promulgation.
 Instead, the government officially promulgates laws.
 As a result, King Carl XVI Gustaf did not need to grant his assent to this bill.) and took effect on 1 January 1995.
 Sweden was the third country in the world to legally recognise same-sex unions, after Denmark and Norway.

 Registered partnerships, which were only available to same-sex couples, provided the same range of protections, responsibilities, and benefits as marriage—including adoption rights and legal procedures for relationship dissolution.
 Same-sex registered partners were granted the right to adopt jointly in 2003, and in vitro fertilisation for lesbian couples became permitted in 2005.
 From 2000, non-Swedes who were legally residing in Sweden were also eligible to enter into registered partnerships.
 The main distinction between registered partnerships and marriage was that they were governed by separate laws.
 Additionally, registered partnerships were strictly civil arrangements and could not be officiated by religious authorities.
 LGBT advocacy groups pushed for a gender-neutral marriage law that would define marriage as a civil institution conducted solely by the state—similar to the practice in several other countries—as this "would promote the separation of church and state", unlike the existing system in which churches hold the legal authority to conduct marriages.